-

 Redeeming Our Time

 We live in a world that is always moving at a breakneck pace.
 We can prepare meals in minutes or seconds in the microwave.
 We have fast food, fast computers, and fast transit.
 We want up to the second news, stocks, and sports scores.
 We have speedy checkout lanes, rush delivery, and priority mail.
-We Continue reading
+We have deadlines upon deadlines upon deadlines, and time spent idling is time losing money and productivity.
+When we are not working, our free time is as packed.
+We have a million diversions that could engage us at any moment.
+We can play a quick five… Continue reading

 -